nus-cs2103/website-base/admin/index-tic2002-fragment.md

 ### Plagiarism

-* You are allowed (and even encouraged) to discuss module tasks with others and help (and learn-from) each other.
+* You are allowed (and even encouraged) to discuss course tasks with others and help (and learn-from) each other.
 However, the submitted work should be largely your own.
 * If you reuse/adapt code from elsewhere (e.g., from an online site such as stackoverflow), you must cite the source in the code. e.g.,
    ```java{.no-line-numbers}
    //Solution below adapted from https://stackoverflow.com/a/16252290